eficode-academy/oidc-oauth2-katas/using-tokens.md

-The token introspection endpoint returns a [standardized response](https://datatracker.ietf.org/doc/html/rfc7662#section-2.2) however, only the `active` field is quaranteed in the response.
+The token introspection endpoint returns a [standardized response](https://datatracker.ietf.org/doc/html/rfc7662#section-2.2) however, only the `active` field is guaranteed in the response.

 ### Refreshing Tokens